charlenelyu/pro-mern-stack/README.md

     - `componentDidUpdate()`: This method is invoked immediately after an update occurs, but it is not called for the initial render.
 The method also takes the previous props and previous state as arguments, so that it can check the differences between the previous props and state and the current props and state before taking an action.
     - `componentWillUnmount()`: This method is useful for cleanup such as cancelling timers and pending network requests.
     - `shouldComponentUpdate()`: This method can be used to optimize and prevent a rerender in case there is a change in the props or state that really doesn’t affect the output or the view.
 This method is rarely used.
+- Updating State
+  - Note that the variable `this.state` in the component is immutable.
+We can only change it by making a copy of the state variable and then call `this.setState()`.
+  - There are libraries called *immutability helpers*, such as `immutable.js`, which can be used to construct the new state object.
+When a property of the object is modified, the library creates a copy of the object.
+For cases when we have to make lots of copies because of deep nesting of objects in the state, we may consider using `immutable.js`.
+  - For simple cases like we only need append something to the array, we can make a shallow copy of the array using the `slice()` method.
+  - React automatically propagates any changes to child components that depend on the parent component’s state, so there's no need for us to explicitly call a `setState()` on the child components.
+- Lifting State Up
+  - One way that allows sibling classes to communicate with each other is to have the common parent.
+  - In this example, we'll lift the state up on level to `IssueList`, so that information can be propagated down to `IssueAdd` and to `IssueTable`.
+    - First, move the state and other methods that deal with the state to the `IssueList` class.
+After that, to provide `IssueTable` with access to the array of issues, we need to pass it from the state within `IssueList` to `IssueTable` via `props`.
+Then in the`IssueTable` class, instead of referring to the array of issues via `this.state`, we’ll need to get it from `props`.
+    - Second, move the timer to the constructor of the `IssueAdd` class.
+At the same time, we have to make `createIssue()` method available in the `IssueAdd` class by passing the method as part of the `props`.
+    - Last of all, before passing the method around, we have to bind the method to the `IssueList` component using `.bind()` since we're using arrow functions.
+It's recommended to do this in the constructor of the class where the method is implemented.

 ---